axeluhl/sailing-analytics/wiki/howto/onboarding.md

 1. Check out the 'master' branch from the git repository.
 The 'master' branch is the main development branch.
 Please check that you start your work on this branch.
 2. Setup and configure Eclipse

    - Make absolutely sure to import CodeFormatter.xml (from $GIT_HOME/java) into your Eclipse preferences (Window ⇒ Preferences ⇒ Java ⇒ Code Style ⇒ Formatter)
    - It is also strongly recommended to import CodeFormatter_JavaScript.xml (from $GIT_HOME/java) into your Eclipse preferences (Window ⇒ Preferences ⇒ Web ⇒ Client-side JavaScript ⇒ Formatter) to ensure correct formatting of JavaScript Native Interface (JSNI) implementations.
    - In Eclipse go to "Window ⇒ Preferences ⇒ Java ⇒ Build Path ⇒ Classpath Variables" and create a new classpath variable called `ANDROID_HOME`.
 Set its value to the installation location of your Android SDK, e.g., `C:\Users\'user'\AppData\Local\Android\Sdk` or `/usr/local/android-sdk-linux`.
    - Add the SDK in Eclipse (Preferences ⇒ GWT ⇒ GWT Settings ⇒ Add...)
    - In "Window ⇒ Preferences ⇒ GWT ⇒ Errors/Warnings, set "Missing SDK" to "Ignore" (If not done earlier, see: Tuning the Eclipse Installation)
    - In "Window ⇒ Preferences ⇒ General ⇒ Editors ⇒ TextEditors" check Insert Spaces for Tabs
    - In "Window ⇒ Preferences ⇒ Web ⇒ HTML Files ⇒ Editor" indent using Spaces
    - In "Window ⇒ Preferences ⇒ General ⇒ Content Types" select on the right side CSS, now add in the lower file association list \*.gss to get limited syntax highlighting and content assist in GSS files
    - In "Window ⇒ Preferences ⇒ XML(Wild Web Developer) ⇒ Validation & Resolution ⇒ Enable Validation" Disable the Checkbox
    - Install Eclipse debugger for GWT SuperDevMode
    - Install Eclipse eGit (optional)
    - Check that JDK 1.8 is available and has been set for compilation in Eclipse
    - Check that JDK 1.8 has been matched to JavaSE-1.8 ("Window ⇒ Preferences ⇒ Java ⇒ Installed JREs ⇒ Execution Environments ⇒ JavaSE-1.8)
    - Import all Race Analysis projects from the `java/` subdirectory of the git main folder (make sure to import via the wizard [but without smart import] "Import ⇒ General ⇒ Projects from Folder or Archive" in Eclipse, and additionally make sure to scan for nested projects!)
    - Import all projects from the `mobile/` subdirectory of the git main folder; this in particular contains the race committee app projects
    - Set the Eclipse target platform to race-analysis-p2-remote.target (located in com.sap.sailing.targetplatform/definitions) Window ⇒ Preferences ⇒ Plug-in Development ⇒ Target Platform select `Race Analysis Target`
    - Wait until the target platform has been resolved completely
    - Rebuild all projects

-1. On clear workspace additional steps should be performed once:
+3. On clear workspace additional steps should be performed once:
    1. Run "GWT Dashboards SDM" launch configuration.
 After successful start, launch configuration can be stopped.
    2. Run "GWT Security SDM" launch configuration.
 After successful start, launch configuration can be stopped.
    3. Run "GWT xdStorage Sample SDM" launch configuration.
 After successful start, launch configuration can be stopped.
-2. Run the Race Analysis Suite
+4. Run the Race Analysis Suite
-   1. Start the MongoDB (cd /somePathTo MongoDB/mongodb/bin; rm c:/data/SAP/sailing/mongodb/mongod.lock; ./mongod --dbpath c:/data/SAP/sailing/mongodb)
+   1. Start the MongoDB-Server
+      1. Create a folder for the mongoDB to store the data.
+For existing folders make sure they do not contain a `mongod.lock` file
+      2. Open a terminal and navigate to the location of the MongoDB installation `cd /somePathTo MongoDBInstallation/mongodb/bin`
+      3. Start the databse in the with the mongoDB Datafolder as db path:
+       `./mongod --dbpath /somePathTo/MongoDBDataDirectory`
    2. Run "GWT Sailing SDM" in the debug dropdown
    3. Start the appropriate Eclipse launch configuration (e.g. 'Sailing Server (no Proxy)') You´ll find this in the debug dropdown
-3. Import races within the Race Analysis Suite
+5. Import races within the Race Analysis Suite
    - Choose "GWT Sailing SDM" in the "Development Mode" Tab and open "...AdminConsole.html..."
 (It is normal that the first try fails.
 Reload the page after the first try)
    - Default Login: user "admin", password "admin"
    - In the list on the left, click on "Connectors"
    - For TracTrac Events: In the "TracTrac Connections" Form, fill in the JSON URL [http://germanmaster.traclive.dk/events/event_20120905_erEuropean/jsonservice.php](http://germanmaster.traclive.dk/events/event_20120905_erEuropean/jsonservice.php)(all other required information will be filled in automatically)
    - Press "List Races"

    - Use SAP JVM Profiler.
 If you used the script above and installed the SAPJVM instead of the jdk, you can now open the profiling perspective by clicking on Window ⇒ Perspective ⇒ Open Perspective ⇒ Profiling)

 ### Build for deployment
 Open a shell (preferrably a git bash or a cygwin bash), cd to the git workspace's root folder and issue "./configuration/buildAndUpdateProduct.sh build".
 This should build the software and run all the tests.
 If you want to avoid the tests being executed, use the -t option.
 If you only want to build one GWT permutation (Chrome/English), use the -b option.
 When inside the SAP VPN, add the -p option for proxy use.
 Run the build script without arguments to get usage hints.